T3Voila/templavoilaplus/Documentation/Introduction/WhatDoesItDo/Index.rst

 What does it do?
 ^^^^^^^^^^^^^^^^

 In short, TemplaVoilà!
-Plus is an alternate templating enginge offering a new way of creating and working with design elements.
+Plus is an alternate templating engine offering a new way of creating and working with design elements.
 On top of that it provides a new user interface in the backend (aka the “Page Module”).